zdharma-continuum/pm-perf-test/README.md

 Some of the plugins are rather regular `Makefile`-based projects, like `arzzen/git-quick-stats.git`.
-The `atclone''`, `make''`, ice modifiers of Zplugin and `hook-build` tag of Zplug allow to install and use them.
+The `atclone''`, `make''`, ice modifiers of Zinit and `hook-build` tag of Zplug allow to install and use them.
 However they're problematic with `zgen`, which doesn't have such hooks.
 For it, instead an empty plugin [zdharma/null](https://github.com/zdharma/null) is being loaded in a following way: